Is this institute right for me?

 Working at an independent school requires a unique set of skills and dispositions.
 Mentors play a critical role in supporting teacher retention in the “triple threat” (teaching, advising, coaching) challenges facing independent school faculty.
 The best mentors foster practical skills that drive instructional innovation and possess the leadership dispositions to foster educator resilience.

 Our certificate program supports educators in becoming effective and emotionally intelligent leaders and mentors for the next generation of independent school educators.
-Join a network of colleagues from across the globe who share your passion for quality, equity, and longevity in the independent school workforce!
+Join a network of colleagues from independent and public schools across the globe who share your passion for quality, equity, and longevity in the independent school workforce!

 As schools adjust to shifting student and educator needs in the face of the COVID-19 pandemic, educators are being asked to be increasingly adaptable, innovative, and trauma-sensitive.
 This is an important opportunity for institutions to build the leadership capacity of veteran educators who can mentor colleagues and facilitate professional development on best practices in distance learning, equitable pedagogy, and emotional resilience.